-Currently, the company employs two Emiratis.
+Currently, the company employs two Emiratis, all in mid-level positions which represent 3% of all mid-level positions.
 Post-restructuring, there will be a clear strategy in place to expand the Emirati workforce in line with the requirements of the UAE Ministry of Human Resources & Emiratisation (MOHRE).